CadeLaRen/installer/README.md

 BUT... once we have access to the host's docker socket, we should be able to create another container that does the job.

+So

+## SUCCESS

+I modified the `svendowideit/installer` base image's bootstrap.sh to restart the same image with the same parameters but adding `--net host` to the commandline if it detects that it hasn't been.

+and with that in place, I was able to upgrade from Docker 1.12.-rc3 to v1.12-rc4 using a single Swarm service command.

 ## Details

 The `svendowideit/update-swarm-installer` image is built using a very simple `Dockerfile`: